ardakdemir/ardakdemir.github.io/README.md

+### Github Pages Repository

+#### Arda Akdemir

-### Github page repository for my website where I blog my progress and share my experiences on GSoC 2019 on BioJulia.
+In this GitHub page I share my experiences and document my progress  on  our GSoC  2019 Project on BioJulia.